 Champix is an effective medicine that can help you to stop smoking.

 Champix comes in two doses: 0.5mg and 1mg.
-These different Champix dose tablets are used together to create a treatment course which both decreases the risk of experiencing any negative side effects and increases the user’s chance of quitting smoking for good.
+These different Champix dose tablets are used together to create a treatment course that both decreases the risk of experiencing any negative side effects and increases the user’s chance of quitting smoking for good.

 Champix cannot be purchased over the counter — it requires a prescription issued by a medical professional.
 You can buy Champix 0.5mg and 1mg tablets online through The Independent Pharmacy.